erdeszt/graphient/README.md

 import graphient.Implicits._
 // Also import your preferred sttp backend

-val client = new GraphientClient(TestSchema.schema, uri"http://yourapi.com/graphql")
+// For the definition of the TestSchema check: graphient/src/test/scala/graphient/TestSchema.scala val client = new GraphientClient(TestSchema.schema, uri"http://yourapi.com/graphql")

+// Using the raw sttp api:
 // `request` is a normal sttp request with the body set to the generated graphql query
 // and content type set to application/json.
 You can add authorization or other
 // headers before sending the request